flameoftheforest/yaUserMan/How-To-Upload-File-With-Lambda-Into-S3.md

 + Use Fetch API or something similar to dispatch the file for upload.

 ## Lambda
-+ We are looking the POST endpoint
++ We are looking the POST endpoint.
+Specifically, the `file2S3.js`
 + Extract the base64 string to Buffer object using the following approach:
 ```
 const buffer = Buffer.from(event.body.base64, 'base64')